 Department of Justice Attorney Student Loan Repayment Program

 The Department of Justice Attorney Student Loan Repayment program is a type of law school loan forgiveness aimed at encouraging newly minted attorneys to work for the Department of Justice.
-Applications for the program open in the spring (typically on March 1) and applicants must commit to three years working for the Department of Justice.
+Applications for the program open in the spring (typically on March 1).

 In return, you can receive up to $6,000 per year (for a maximum of $60,000 total) paid toward your student loans.
 It’s not exactly law school loan forgiveness, but it is law school loan repayment.

 The fine print: You must commit to three years of full-time employment for the Department of Justice, and if you don’t fulfill your commitment then you could be on the hook for any loan payments made on your behalf.
 You must have at least $10,000 in eligible student loans, which includes Stafford Loans, PLUS loans, Perkins Loans, and a few other types of student loans.
 (All criteria information is available on the Department of Justice’s program website.)

 Payments are made directly to the loan servicer and all loan repayments made by the Department of Justice ASLRP are considered taxable income.
 It’s also a highly competitive program, but if you’re looking at a career working for the DOJ, then it could be a great way to get your start and wipe out some debt.

-Getting those loans forgiven would be great, but it could also end up costing you money in the long run if you end up paying higher interest rates or don’t pursue the career you want in the hope of securing loan forgiveness.
+Law school loan forgiveness sounds great, but it can cost you money in the long run if you end up paying higher interest rates or don’t pursue the career you want in the hope of securing loan forgiveness.
 Consolidating federal student loans is an option, but it can be complicated.
 Through the Direct Loan Consolidation program, your new interest rate is the weighted average of your existing loans’ rates.

-Notice: SoFi refinance loans are private loans and do not have the same repayment options that the federal loan program offers such as Income Based Repayment or Income Contingent Repayment or PAYE.
+Notice: SoFi refinance loans are private loans and do not have the same repayment options that the federal loan program offers such as Income-Driven Repayment plans, including Income-Contingent Repayment or PAYE.
 SoFi always recommends that you consult a qualified financial advisor to discuss what is best for your unique situation.

-The information and analysis provided through hyperlinks to third party websites, while believed to be accurate, cannot be guaranteed by SoFi.
+External Websites: The information and analysis provided through hyperlinks to third-party websites, while believed to be accurate, cannot be guaranteed by SoFi.
 Links are provided for informational purposes and should not be viewed as an endorsement.